 Moroccan chickpea stew is made with simple ingredients, like canned chickpeas and canned tomatoes, and flavored with warm spices.
 It’s quick, easy and comforting!

 We make a lot of stews in our kitchen.
-We use canned foods in many of our recipes like this Italian beef stew and homemade lamb stew.
+We use canned foods in many of our recipes like minestrone soup, Italian beef stew and homemade lamb stew.
 They offer convenient, shelf-stable ways to add nutrition, texture and taste to so many dishes.
 Today I’m going to show you how to make a vegetarian chickpea stew recipe that’s anything but bland.
 The ingredients might seem basic, but, when mixed with the right spices, you get a feast of flavors.
 Read on for step by step instructions, notes and tips.

 This post is sponsored by Cans Get You Cooking.
 All opinions are mine.